| | | | | |

 In simple terms, the Virtual Energy Tank (NRG) in LMU and the WEC is the amount of energy your car is mandated to use during a stint, based on a combination of fuel and electrical hybrid power (measured by a torque sensor attached to the MGU).
 LMU’s NRG bar is drained by deploying your car’s MGU battery and ICE under acceleration.

-If your NRG hits 0% during a stint you will receive an instant stop-and-go penalty, so it’s crucial to avoid this scenario by ensuring your battery is used most efficiently.
-The NRG figure is determined by a real-world BoP calculation set by the FIA and ACO, so can’t be adjusted in-game.
-Each car’s NRG level can be different too, and can change from track to track.
+If your NRG hits 0% during a stint you pick up an instant stop-and-go penalty, so the whole game is using the battery efficiently and never letting the bar run dry.
+The NRG figure comes from a real-world BoP calculation set by the FIA and ACO, so you can’t adjust it in-game.
+Each car’s NRG level can be different, and it can change from track to track.

 How do Hypercars regenerate energy?

 Hypercars store regenerated energy in their batteries.
-Regeneration occurs under braking, where the MGU converts heat captured during braking into electrical energy, which is then stored by the battery.
+Regeneration occurs under braking, where the MGU acts as a generator on the drivetrain, converting the car’s kinetic energy into electrical energy, which is then stored by the battery.

-The regen level can be adjusted in LMU: the higher the regen level, the more braking power is produced (assisted by the MGU) and the more electrical energy is captured.
-This shortens braking distances and is crucial to setting quick lap times in the WEC and LMU.
+You can adjust the regen level in LMU: the higher it is, the more braking power the MGU adds and the more electrical energy you capture.
+That shortens your braking distances, and it’s a big part of setting a quick lap in both the WEC and LMU.

 How to manage NRG in Le Mans Ultimate